Einleiten von Abwasser in öffentliche Abwasseranlagen Genehmigung

 - adversely altered rainwater.

-Permission can be granted to you if the quality and quantity of the wastewater is suitable for discharge into a public wastewater plant.
+The wastewater is qualitatively and quantitatively suitable for discharge into a public wastewater treatment plant.

-- You submit a written application to the responsible authority.
+- You submit your application to the responsible authority.

-- If necessary, the responsible authority will request further documents from you.
+- If necessary, the responsible authority may request further documents from you.

-- The responsible authority will examine your application and decide whether to approve it.
+- The responsible authority will examine your application and decide on approval.

-- The decision will be communicated to you in a written notification.
+- The decision will be communicated to you in writing.

 - You will receive a fee notice